Here’s a reality for you: When you’re freelancing, or running any business of your own, working out how to get clients is a continual challenge.

 The most obvious places to look are the online job boards.
 These can be a great way to see which online jobs are in demand.
 When you’re new to working from home the job boards can be confusing and you may wonder which one to use.
 We have a comprehensive article on Upwork and Fiverr vs. Freelancer and PeoplePerHour that should help to cut through the confusion.

 Attracting clients can involve a wide variety of marketing and networking tactics.
 If you’re a freelancer, some of those tactics resemble the methods you’d use to find full-time work, such as hunting and pitching for gigs on job boards.
 Other tactics veer more into “traditional” sales and marketing and include things like cold calling and running ad campaigns.

 How can I get clients fast?

-For instance, you should set up a website advertising your services, making sure you do good keyword research and SEO.
-Meanwhile you’ll need to ensure that you stick to a solid networking strategy, and continually pitch for new gigs – to ensure you constantly generate new leads for your business.
+For instance, you should set up a website advertising your services, ensuring you do good keyword research and SEO.
+Meanwhile, you’ll need to stick to a solid networking strategy and continually pitch for new gigs – to ensure you constantly generate new leads for your business.

 How do I find high paying clients?